Types of Academic Employment

 Graduate Student Researchers (GSR)

 There are ten salary steps in the GSR title.
 These steps are defined in the University of California Academic Salary Scales.
 These tables are maintained by the University of California Office of the President.
 Salary levels are adjusted by UCOP at the same time and generally in the same percentage as adjustments to other academic salaries, including those of faculty.
 The GSR academic salary table is available on the University of California website.
-The Graduate Program of Environmental Policy and Management utilizes the default plan, meaning EPM students hired as a Graduate Student Researcher will be hired at Step III.

 Finding ASE Employment